era-platform/cene/notes/docs.md

 ```
 (defn procure-defined mode ns ...)
 ```
-Blocks until the given namespace has a defined Staccato value and then returns it.
+Blocks until the given namespace has a defined value and then returns it.
 The given modality must be the current one.

 -
 ```
 (defn procure-put-defined ns value ...)
 ```
-Constructs a monad that, if invoked, installs a definition so that the given namespace has a defined Staccato value, namely the given one.
+Constructs a monad that, if invoked, installs a definition so that the given namespace has a defined value, namely the given one.
 If the definition cannot be installed, the program is in error; other computations that depend on the defined value may or may not be canceled or retroactively voided.

 -
 ```